Sag Harbor Cinema’s Projections

 Moderated by Steve Hamilton, the co-founder of Bay Street Theater, featuring Bret Johnston, Director of the Michener Center for Writers at the University of Texas in Austin; Tommy John Schiavoni, who is a Councilperson for the Town of Southampton; and Kathryn Szoka of Canio’s Cultural Cafe, sponsor of the “Steinbeck in Search of America” initiative.

-Sag Harbor Cinema will highlight the importance of Sag Harbor resident John Steinbeck’s work and the community effort to preserve his historic Bluff Point home with a series of screenings, including both adaptations from Steinbeck’s novels, as well as films scripted by Steinbeck, and a Projections panel.
+Sag Harbor Cinema highlighted the importance of Sag Harbor resident John Steinbeck’s work and the community effort to preserve his historic Bluff Point home with a series of screenings, including both adaptations from Steinbeck’s novels, as well as films scripted by Steinbeck, and a Projections panel.

-“Projections” will focus on Steinbeck’s work and will illustrate the aims of the campaign to preserve his home in Sag Harbor and turn it into a world class writing center.
+“Projections” focused on Steinbeck’s work and illustrated the aims of the campaign to preserve his home in Sag Harbor and turn it into a world class writing center.

 The Rosenberg Workspace